Immigration Medical Exam (IME)

 Depending on the medical office performing the medical exam, around $400-$600 CAD including urine test and chest X-ray.

-My appointment for the medical exam is after the deadline, what do I do?
+My appointment for the medical exam is after the application deadline, what do I do?

-If there are only appointments available after the deadline, don’t worry, you can still submit the application so you don’t miss the deadline.
+If there are only appointments available after the deadline, don’t worry.
+You can still submit your application so you don’t miss the deadline.

-Just upload proof that you’ve booked the exam along with your application and other required documents.
-Once submitted, and when the application is processed, IRCC will open a new upload spot and give you an additional deadline, usually about 30 days, to submit the medical exam results.
+In this case, upload proof that you have booked the medical exam.
+Then, once your application is submitted and begins processing, IRCC will open a new upload slot and provide you with an additional deadline—usually about 30 days—to submit your medical exam results.

 After uploading, you must also submit the document.